Introduction to Chart Layers

 A reference line layer allows shows a horizontal line on charts.
 Values that are above or below this line can be highlighted for immediate identification of out-of-reference data.
 Additionally, a label can be shown on the line to communicate what reference the line represents on the chart.

-To add a reference line layer to your chart, click the Chart Layers icon in the Analytic Editor.
+To add a reference line layer to your chart, click the Chart Layers icon in the Analytics Editor.
 Toggle the reference line and enter the value you want to set the line at.

 You can also set up alerts for control charts.
 With alerts set up, Tulip checks for new Insights according to the check interval value, independent of the analysis being shown in an App or on a dashboard.
 If new Insights are found, an email will be sent out to the Tulip users specified in the recipient list.